Working Capital Management

 Also, a bi-monthly payment schedule is widely considered a more beneficial payment schedule for employees as it provides a more consistent distribution over the year.
 During ten months of the year, an employee would receive smaller average payments in a 26-payment cycle than in one with 24 payments, as explained by Alexandrite Group.

-This strategy improves their cash flow too for monthly personal expenses.
+This strategy gives them an additional cash flow boost too for their own monthly personal expenses.

 Tip No. 7.
-Ditch the Checkbook to Improve Cash Flow Management
+Ditch the Checkbook to Get a Cash Flow Boost

 Not only should you pay your bills electronically (that includes utilities), but you should also use the calendar to take advantage of technological benefits.
 Online payments allow you to buy a little more time and even earn a few benefits in the process.

-With electronic payments, you can wait until the last day of your billing cycle to make your payments.
-Also, you can use a business credit card that has up to a three-week payment grace period to extend your payment cycle.
+With electronic payments, you can wait until the last day of your billing cycle to make your eligible payments.
+Also, you can use a business credit card that has up to a three-week payment grace period to extend your payment cycle even further.

 You might even be able to get a business credit card that pays benefits like miles or earns cash back from purchases.
-For example, the Capital One Spark Cash for Business has a 2% Cash Back Rate.
-Meanwhile, the U.S. Bank Visa Platinum Card offers a 0% Introductory APR for 18 months.
+Some business credit cards will even offer a 0% introductory APR for a certain period of time.

 Cash flow is the lifeblood of a small business.
 Using the right invoice and payment strategies can dramatically boost your cash flow and give every small business owner the peace of mind they deserve.